FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Beware, the game is rated but has no clock!=

 Move times=Time spent on each move by the players.
-Appears as a tab in the "Replay and analyse" screen, below the chess board.
+Appears as a tab in the "Replay and analyse" view, below the chess board.
 Example: http://lichess.org/6iaj1eh0